-My ‘patch’ would be West Philly – yeah, as in where the Fresh Prince of Bel Air was born and raised.
+My ‘patch’ would be West Philladephia – yeah, as in where the Fresh Prince of Bel Air was born and raised.
 It’s a predominantly black and lower income neighbourhood, and Mrs Clinton was the firm favourite in this district.

 During my week in the States it was clear from those I spoke with that Hillary was far more popular in the inner cities I visited – New York and Philly – but outside the cities people were voting Trump.
 People had their reservations about The Donald, but for whatever reason they absolutely hated Hillary.
 “You couldn’t pay me to vote for her”, I kept hearing.
 I was accompanied to Philadelphia by a lawyer friend who was doing ‘voter protection’ on election day, to ensure the process was legal.
 We stopped at a Starbucks where the barista, who revealed he was a Mexican without the right to vote, told her he could never approve of a female president.
 What stunned me wasn’t just that this man was a misogynist, or that being from across the border and supporting a Trump presidency is like a turkey voting for Christmas, but that he would see fit to share this information with a woman to whom he was serving coffee at 6am.

 I should divulge that I went to America hoping for a Democratic victory, yet my original plan had been to offer my chauffeuring services without bias or lecture.
-Showing up at the polling station on Baltimore Avenue, held in a high school with weird electronic voter machines that like Johnny Five out of Short Circuit, it was clear that I’d been mistaken for a Republican.
+Showing up at the polling station on Baltimore Avenue, held in a high school with weird electronic voter machines that look like Johnny Five out of Short Circuit, it was clear that I’d been mistaken for a Republican.
 Arriving in a Bentley and wearing a suit, I seemed out of place, like I might have stepped out of Trump Tower.
 One voter in the queue tweeted that Trump had sent one of his lieutenants to influence proceedings.
 When I explained the reality of my mission the tweets were deleted and replaced with pictures of this lady lounging in the back of the Bentley as I took her for a trip around the block.
 Both Hillary and the Mulsanne got her vote.

-The electoral college system has been criticised for when it fails to carry the popular vote, but the real issue is that if you live in the sticks it takes five minutes to vote whereas if you live in the inner city, as I saw in Philly, the lines snake around the black and it can take over an hour to cast your ballot.
+The electoral college system has been criticised for when it fails to carry the popular vote, but the real issue is that if you live in the sticks it takes five minutes to vote whereas if you live in the inner city, as I saw in Philly, the lines snake around the block and it can take over an hour to cast your ballot.
 This isn’t great if you’re black and have a job, and I suspect this is why Pennsylvania, which is historically favourable to Democrats, went red this time.
 It was certainly at odds with the vast majority of people I met and the signs I saw in the metropolis.

 I realised that to entice passengers to the Votemobile I needed to appeal to the popular front.
 So I visited the Clinton campaign HQ and affixed some stickers to the Bentley, to show that the most uber Uber in town was With Her.